BIQSDRIVE/php-tech-test/README.md

 ```
 {
     "countryCode": "BEL",                       // cca3 country code, returned from the restcountries service
-    "countryNames": "Belgien,Belgique,België",
+    "countryNames": "Belgien,Belgique,België",  // list of all country names, separated by ,
     "totalCount": 27,                           // sum of count in the XML file for Belgium
     "itemCount": 2,                             // number of Belgium items in the XML file
     "meta": {
         "currency": "Euro",                     // currency, returned from the restcountries service (name of 1st currency in list)
         "capital": "Brussels"                   // capital, returned from the restcountries service (name of 1st capital in list)
     }
 },
 ```